pytorch/torchtune/docs/source/examples/finetune_llm.rst

 Dataset
 -------

-In this example, we use the `Alpaca Dataset <https://github.com/pytorch-labs/torchtune/blob/main/torchtune/datasets/alpaca.py>`_ from Stanford.
+In this example, we use :class:`~torchtune.datasets.AlpacaDataset` from Stanford.
 The following parameters are related to the data:

 .. code-block:: python